srobbibaro/krig-game-engine/README.md

 #define DEBUG 0
 ```

-The stdout debug message level is controlled by the MSG_LVL setting found in _src/constants.h_.
+The `MSG_LVL` setting found in _src/constants.h_ is used with the `DEBUG` flag and controls
-By default, this value is set to 0 which will output minimal debug.
-This number
+the volume of debug information output to stdout.
+By default, this value is set
+to 0 which will output minimal debug.
+This number can be set higher to see an
-can be set higher to see an increasingly larger number of messages.
+increasingly larger number of messages.
 Be careful - higher numbers will output a lot of information!

 ```c